Chicago 311 History

 - September 2012 - Launch of Open311 -- a public interface with the current 311 System.
 Developed to modernize and improve service efficiencies, the Open311 standard will open access to web and mobile applications to simplify the way requests for service are reported and provide a tool to easily track the status of requests.
 In addition, City departments will be able to monitor and respond to these requests more efficiently.

-311 City Services now takes approximately 3.9 million calls annually, and continues to be a model for effective city government working to enhance the quality of life for all those who live, work, and visit the City of Chicago.
+Last year 311 City Services took approximately 3.4 million calls, and continues to be a model for effective city government working to enhance the quality of life for all those who live, work, and visit the City of Chicago.